matgargano/easy-responsive-carousel/readme.txt

 ...and the optional variables:

-- timeout => milliseconds to pause in between slides
+- timeout => milliseconds to pause in between slides (default: 5000)
-- pause => if set to true - the slideshow will pause on hover; set to false - the carousel does not pause on hover.
+- pause => if set to true - the slideshow will pause on hover; set to false - the carousel does not pause on hover. (default: false)
-- effect => "slide" or "fade"
+- effect => "slide" or "fade" (default: none)
-- orderby => what to order the children posts
+- orderby => what to order the children posts (default: menu_order)
-- order => direction to order the posts
+- order => direction to order the posts (default: asc)
-- display_mobile => will hide on mobile if true.
+- mobile => will hide on mobile if true (default: true)
+- caption => show caption of slide, which is the post's content (default: true)
+- caption_opacity => opacity for background of caption (default: 0.8)
+- indicators => show indicator dots on slideshow (default: true)
+- arrows => show arrows on slideshow (default: true)

 == Changelog ==

+= 0.4 =

+Remove support for Bootstrap < 3
+Add indicators, optional within shortcode
+Add arrows, optional within shortcode, filterable via class on easy_responsive_carousel_left_arrow and easy_responsive_carousel_right_arrow
+Fix for positioning issues and responsive issues

 = 0.3 =